Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![GGauge](../../img/wso_accelerometer.jpg)

-Calibrated from negative 4 to positive 10 in units of G, with three pointers- one for current applied load, the other two show maximum positive and negative G applied during the flight.
+Calibrated from negative 4 to positive 10 in units of G, with three pointers - one for current applied load, the other two show maximum positive and negative G applied during the flight.
 Pressing the PUSH TO SET button will reset the maximum position indicators to 1 G.

 ## Turn Indicator